 included in the rent.

 There is no debt on this development.
 Tenant rent pays 40% of the operating costs.
 Congress allocates funding for all HUD programs annually.
 HUD recaptures excess reserves held by a Housing Authority.
-Operating funding is determined using a formula which considers the cost of the utilities included in the rent, cost of the audit, the age of the building and the vacancy rate.
+Operating funding is determined using a formula that considers the cost of the utilities included in the rent, cost of the audit, the age of the building and the vacancy rate.
 Funds must be used for routine property management.
 The Board of Commissioners approves the operating budget each year in April.
 Operating funding from HUD usually does not meet all of the operating costs and has not been awarded on a regular schedule.
 Capital funding is intended for non-routine maintenance and capital improvements.
 Annually, funds are awarded based on age of the property, type of structure and number of units.
 The Board of Commissioners approve the five year capital improvements plan and prioritize spending once Capital funds are awarded by HUD.

 FEDERAL PROGRAMS: